itrnka/ha-framework/docs/app-configuration.md

 # App configuration

-**Idea of ha framewrok is: everything, what we need, is defined in cofiguration.**
+**Idea of ha framewrok is: everything, what we need to use, is defined in configuration.**

 ### About configuration files
 Our configuration is stored in config files in folder `{projectRoot}/php/conf`.
 Configuration files are not `*.ini` files, but native `*.php` files.
 Why?
 In php can be defined closures, we can use constants as `__DIR__`, etc.